AviatrixSystems/Docs/HowTos/controller_migration.rst

   In case of a Disaster Recovery (DR) scenario, considering keeping current backups in separate regions of each CSP.

 * Back up your existing Controller.
 In your Controller, go to Settings  >  Maintenance  > Backup & Restore  >  Backup.
 Click **Backup now**.
-* Schedule the migration during a maintenance window and a walk through the `pre-op checklist <https://docs.aviatrix.com/Support/support_center_operations.html#pre-op-procedures>`_.
+* Schedule the migration during a maintenance window.
+* Walk through the `pre-op checklist <https://docs.aviatrix.com/Support/support_center_operations.html#pre-op-procedures>`_.
 * `Upgrade <https://docs.aviatrix.com/HowTos/inline_upgrade.html>`_ to the latest build of your current release.
 * `Disable <https://docs.aviatrix.com/HowTos/controller_ha.html#steps-to-disable-controller-ha>`_ your Controller's HA configuration if HA is set up.
 You can `reenable <https://docs.aviatrix.com/HowTos/controller_ha.html>`_ HA on the new Controller once migration is complete.
 * If you are using SAML login for either the Controller login (Settings/Controller/SAMLLogin) and/or for openvpn authentication (OpenVPN/Advanced/SAML), please make sure that the endpoints configured on the Controller and the SAML applications in the IdP match exactly.